HL7/cql/input/pages/04-logicalspecification.md

 ELM also supports a flattening operator, _Flatten_ to construct a single list from a list of lists.

-For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#list-operators-2,List Operators>> section in the link:09-b-cqlreference.html[CQL Reference].
+For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#list-operators-2,List Operators>> section in the [CQL Reference](09-b-cqlreference.html).

 === List